Stolen Sister — Gwen Monnet

-This fabric sculpture was created for Indigenous Education SD71 to be a part of an ongoing project to create awareness for our Missing and Murdered Indigenous Women and Girls+.
+This fabric sculpture was created for Indigenous Education School District 71 to be a part of an ongoing project to create awareness for our Missing and Murdered Indigenous Women and Girls+.

 The idea was to create a 3-D version for impact and personalize the dresses to represent different Indigenous groups.
 As I am Metis, my dress is adorned with a sash and floral pattern to honour the women and girls of my culture.

 I was born in Comox to a large family of Métis heritage.
 My ancestors on my Father’s side are from Fort Chipewyan and Scotland, and from Wales on my Mother’s side.